khakhalin/Ca-Imaging-and-Model-2018/Description_programs.md

 My attempts to build a useful cyclicity measure that for now failed.
 So it may not be included in the final product; we'll see.

-### kmeans_opt

-Performs optimal k-means clustering using the elbow method (looks at the point when the improvement in variance explained becomes worse).
-It was not my program originally (it has attribution in the program file itself), but I changed the way it reports the share of explained variance.

 ## Helper programs